-We have audited World Gold Trust's (the Trust) and its series SPDR® Gold MiniSharesSM Trust's (the Fund) internal control over financial reporting as of September 30, 2021, based on criteria established in Internal Control Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-In our opinion, the Trust and the Fund maintained, in all material respects, effective internal control over financial reporting as of September 30, 2021, based on criteria established in Internal Control Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited World Gold Trust's (the Trust) and its series SPDR[®] Gold MiniShares[®] Trust's (the Fund) internal control over financial reporting as of September 30, 2022, based on criteria established in Internal Control Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Trust and the Fund maintained, in all material respects, effective internal control over financial reporting as of September 30, 2022, based on criteria established in Internal Control Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the (1) combined statements of financial condition of the Trust, including the combined schedules of investment, as of September 30, 2021 and 2020, the related combined statements of operations, cash flows, and changes in net assets for each of the years in the three-year period ended September 30, 2021, and the related notes, and (2) the statements of financial condition of the Fund, including the schedules of investment, as of September 30, 2021 and 2020, the related statements of operations, cash flows, and changes in net assets for each of the years in the three-year period ended September 30, 2021, and the related notes (collectively, the combined and individual financial statements), and our reports dated November 24, 2021 expressed an unqualified opinion on those combined and individual financial statements.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the (1) combined statements of financial condition of the Trust, including the combined schedules of investment, as of September 30, 2022 and 2021, the related combined statements of operations, cash flows, and changes in net assets for each of the years in the three-year period ended September 30, 2022, and the related notes, and (2) the statements of operations, cash flows, and changes in net assets for each of the Fund, including the schedules of investment, as of September 30, 2022 and 2021, the related statements of operations, cash flows, and changes in net assets for each of the years in the three-year period ended September 30, 2022 and 2021, the related notes (collectively, the combined and individual financial statements), and our reports dated November 23, 2022 expressed an unqualified opinion on those combined and individual financial statements.